ibm-cloud-docs/containers/cs_clusters.md

    ```
    {: screen}

    Is your cluster not in a **deployed** state?
 Check out the [Debugging clusters](/docs/containers?topic=containers-cs_troubleshoot) guide for help.
-For example, if your cluster is provisioned in an account that is protected by a firewall gateway device, you must [configure your firewall settings to allow outgoing traffic to the appropriate ports and IP addresses](/docs/containers?topic=containers-firewall#firewall_outbound).
+For example, if your cluster is provisioned in an account that is protected by a firewall gateway appliance, you must [configure your firewall settings to allow outgoing traffic to the appropriate ports and IP addresses](/docs/containers?topic=containers-firewall#firewall_outbound).
    {: tip}

 7. Check the status of the worker nodes.